What does it all mean?

 However, these terms have different meanings.

-A business appraisal is similar to a business valuation, but it also takes into account the intangible value of a business, such as its brand equity and customer base.
+A business appraisal is similar to a business valuation, but it also considers the intangible value of a business, including its brand equity and customer base.
 See how an equipment-certified appraisal can benefit your appraisal goals.

-Finally, business worth is the total value of a business, including both its tangible and intangible assets.
-While all three terms are related, it’s important to understand the difference between them to accurately assess the value of a business.
+Ultimately, business value is the total worth of a business, encompassing both its tangible and intangible assets.
+While all three terms are related, it’s essential to understand the differences between them to accurately assess the value of a business.

 What factors influence a business valuation/appraisal/company’s worth?

-A business appraisal or valuation is based on several factors, including the company’s revenue, profit margins, growth potential, and level of debt.
+A business appraisal or valuation is based on several factors.
+This includes the company’s revenue, profit margins, growth potential, and level of debt.

-In addition, the appraiser will often consider the market value of similar businesses to arrive at a fair estimate.
+Additionally, the appraiser will often consider the market value of similar businesses to determine a fair estimate of the subject business’s value.
 As a result, the process of appraising a business can be complex and time-consuming.

-However, it is important to remember that appraisals are only one factor in determining the company’s worth.
+However, it is essential to remember that appraisals are just one factor in determining a company’s worth.

 The final selling price will also be influenced by the seller’s motivation and the buyer’s ability to pay.